 The committee is composed of a minimum of four and a maximum of seven members.
-Minimally three are voting members, including the dissertation director.
-The chair of the oral defense committee is a non-voting member and must be from a department, school, or college other than that of the candidate.
+Minimally three are voting members, including the dissertation director (student's advisor).
+The chair of the oral defense committee is a non-voting member and must be from a department, school, or college other GSSW.
 All voting members of the committee must be full-time appointed faculty at DU and have research records appropriate to the student's area of specialization.
-Faculty from appropriately related programs who hold the terminal degree in their field may serve on the committee as long as the candidate's graduate program has the majority representation and a two-thirds majority of the members, excluding the director, hold the earned doctorate.
+Faculty from appropriately related programs who hold the terminal degree in their field may serve on the committee as long as GSSW has the majority representation and a two-thirds majority of the members, excluding the director, hold the earned doctorate.
 When a doctoral degree is interdisciplinary, faculty representation from all disciplines must be reflected on the committee.